aaditunni/100DaysOfCloud/Journey/047/Readme.md

 Today, I attended the first meetup of the Dubai Kubernetes community.
 I learned about the Cloud Native Computing Foundation (CNCF), the state of containers which is about the past of containers and orchestrations as well as an introduction to Docker and Kubernetes.

+If you are in Dubai then feel free to check it out: [Dubai Kubernetes Meetup](https://lnkd.in/dqdfiDFr)

 ## Social Proof

 [Blog](https://dev.to/aaditunni/dubai-kubernetes-meetup-1nni)